The 25th Reunion

 Interested in hosting a regional Class party?
 Contact Marcy Larmon in the Alumni Office.

-Please contact Marian Kent, Director of 25th Reunion Giving, for more information.
+Please contact, [to be determined], Director of 25th Reunion Giving, for more information.